| Vanderbilt University

 on the CT scan, while headache and facial pain or pressure had no

+correlation.
 Duncavage says the

 researchers concluded that if patients had symptoms of fatigue,